All Episodes

 Why don't we do that with our experts where we have people of differing opinions?

-Get rid of the couple extreme outliers if you're going to do that, but instead you've had one party in power.
+Get rid of the couple extreme outliers if you're going to do that.

-The bureaucracy, when you're referring to the swamp, these are people who have a vested interest in career stability.
+And I do mean that, regardless of who's president, the bureaucracy, when you're referring to the swamp, these are people who have a vested interest in career stability.

-So they are overwhelmingly going to be Democrats, because Democrats have never met a government program that they don't like or a job that shouldn't exist in perpetuity.
+So they are overwhelmingly going to be Democrats because Democrats have never met a government program that they don't like or a job that shouldn't exist in perpetuity.

 How about we include more voices so that you can have robust discussions?

-Okay, these probably aren't to be included because there's no one else that would corroborate this or it seems to be in line, but you should have a lot of people.
+Okay, these probably aren't to be included because there's no one else that would corroborate this or it seems to be in line.

-You should have people who believe that there are alternative health care methods that can maybe make us healthier by approaching our actual lifestyle here in the United States.
+You should have people who believe that there are alternative healthcare methods that can maybe make us healthier by approaching our actual lifestyle here in the United States.

 Having that would make it more robust.